aryanshri123/OverUnderPassing/README.md

 # Overview
-I utilized the sportsdata.io and scikit-learn to predict whether a certain player would be over a certain number of passing attempts.
-I implemented a logistic regression because this is a binary classifier.
+I utilized the sportsdata.io API and scikit-learn to predict whether a certain player would be over a certain number of passing attempts.
+I implemented a logistic regression model.
 # Highlights

 Here is a visualization of the weights of some of the most important features: